GastonValdes/TKD-app-Gaston/assets/docs/privacy_policy_en.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to ITF Taekwon-Do App.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Hacker-Do.